grafana/agent/docs/sources/flow/config-language/syntax.md

 All block and attribute definitions are followed by a newline, which River calls a _terminator_, as it terminates the current statement.

-A newline is treated as terminator when it follows any expression, `]`, `)`, or `}`.
+A newline is treated as a terminator when it follows any expression, `]`, `)`, or `}`.
-Other newlines are ignored by River and and a user can enter as many newlines as they want.
+River ignores other newlines and you can can enter as many newlines as you want.